lucmos/website/content/event/attend/2020ACDL/index.md

 external_link: https://acdl2020.icas.xyz/

 location: |2-
-  Certosa di Pontignano, Siena — Admission upon acceptance
+  Certosa di Pontignano, Siena — Admission upon selection

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.